barelyhuman/statico/README.md

 $ statico [flags]

 Usage of statico:
+  -s -serve
+        alias -serve
+  -serve
+        Enable file server
+  -w -watch
+        alias -watch
+  -watch
-  -watch Run in watch mode
+        Start statico in watch mode
-  -h show this list
 ```

-The cli has just 2 functions,

-1. To convert the given folder of markdown into html based on the given templates and has no default templates, you can use [barelyhuman.dev](https://github.com/barelyhuman.dev) as a base if you don't want to write your own templates.
+To convert the given folder of markdown into html based on the given templates and has no default templates, you can use [barelyhuman.dev](https://github.com/barelyhuman.dev) as a base if you don't want to write your own templates.

-2. To do the same as above but with a watcher, so it can monitor changes for you.

 The tool needs a `config.yml` and you can find a template in this repository [`config.template.yml`](/config.template.yml)